"Marriage is the icon of God's love for us." Pope Francis, Amoris Laetitia, n. 121

 CROSS = Christ

-God the Father created marriage between a man and a woman as an intimate community of love and for their own well-being and for having and raising children.
+- God created marriage at the beginning of time between a man and a woman as an indissoluble unity, an intimate community of love and life, and for their own well-being and for having and raising children.

 - Sin impacts marriage.
 “Every man experiences evil around him and within himself.
 This experience makes itself felt in the relationships between man and woman.
 Their union has always been threatened by discord, a spirit of domination, infidelity, jealousy, and conflicts that can escalate into hatred and separation (CCC 1606).” “..the disorder we notice so painfully does not stem from the nature of man and woman, nor from the nature of their relations, but from sin (CCC 1607).”

 God, the Son, redeemed the natural institution of marriage.

 - “By coming to restore the original order of creation disturbed by sin, [Jesus] himself gives the strength and grace to live marriage in the new dimension of the Reign of God.
 It is by following Christ, renouncing themselves, and taking up their crosses that spouses will be able to ‘receive’ the original meaning of marriage and live it with the help of Christ (CCC 1615).”

 - Jesus raised the natural institution of marriage between the baptized to the dignity of a sacrament.